What Is Botox Used For?

-Botox is approved to temporarily reduce the appearance of "frown lines" between the eyebrows in people 65 years old or younger.
-It is not approved for older individuals, as studies have suggested that the drug is less effective in this age group.
+Botox is approved to temporarily reduce the appearance of "frown lines" between the eyebrows.
+Initially, it was approved for this use only in people 65 years old or younger, as studies have suggested that the drug is less effective in older individuals.
+However, this age restriction seems to have been removed.
 The beneficial effects of Botox for frown lines between the eyebrows last about three to four months.
-In order to maintain the effects, you will need to receive Botox injections periodically.
+In order to maintain the effects, you will need to receive Botox injections

 Botox is also approved for treating moderate-to-severe crow's feet (wrinkles at the outer corners of the eye) in adults.